-With citizens across the world in intermittent lockdown over the past year, the opportunity for learning new skills and interacting with our peers has been largely limited to the online realm.
+With citizens across the world in intermittent lockdown since the start of the pandemic, the opportunity for learning new skills and interacting with our peers has been largely limited to the online realm.

 As a result, e-learning has become the ‘new normal’ as people strive to learn new skills to take back out to the real world on the other side of the pandemic.